 Please sign up to Ari’s email list for updates.

-Buy Sandefur’s book, Frederick Douglass: Self-Made Man, at Amazon.
+Buy Sandefur’s book, Frederick Douglass: Self-Made Man (paid link), at Amazon.

 0:59 Introduction to Frederick Douglass

 2:23 Slavery as a total assault on the individual

 5:07 What learning to read taught Douglass about slavery

 15:23 Christianity in the context of slavery and Abolition